folded-php/view/README.md

 - [folded/orm](https://github.com/folded-php/orm): An ORM for you web app.
 - [folded/request](https://github.com/folded-php/request): Request utilities, including a request validator, for your PHP web app.
 - [folded/routing](https://github.com/folded-php/routing): Routing functions for your PHP web app.

+## Features

+- Can render Blade views, and pass data to it
+- Can render plain PHP views
+- Can add data to a specific views beforehand (handy if you always need some data in your layouts for example)
+- Eager load the view engine such as it is not booted until you call `displayView()`

 ## Requirements